Creative Sparks Grants Program

-- be an incorporated arts or cultural organisation based in the Brisbane LGA
+- be a not-for-profit community arts, historical and cultural organisations based in the Brisbane LGA

 - be a permanent resident or Australian citizen

-Auspice organisations must be based in the Brisbane LGA and are limited to supporting a maximum of two applications per round.
+An incorporated Auspice organisations can only support a maximum of two applications per grant round.

 Acquittal reports for successful applicants

-If your application is successful, you will be required to complete an online acquittal form within 12 months of grant approval notification.
+If your application is successful, you will be required to complete an online acquittal form within eight weeks of the stated project completion date.